The fight at Yeshiva University was never only about whether LGBTQ students would have support on campus.

 What the stronger rewrite keeps in view

-The old post was right that there was a real contradiction on the page.
+The old post was right that there was a visible contradiction on the page.
 Yeshiva spoke the language of inclusion while refusing a club students explicitly wanted.

 But the rebuilt version is stronger because it does not stop there.